Pro-Palestinian protest outside LA synagogue criticized as ‘antisemitic’ after street fights with pro-Israel protesters - Local News 8

 Chants of “Free, free Palestine – from the river to the sea,” and “long live intifada,” could be heard from among the pro-Palestinian protesters.
 Participants blocked traffic, and video from the scene shows multiple altercations broke out in the middle of the street and on sidewalks.

+Officers arrested a person with a “spiked flag,” the police department told CNN.
+The person was issued a citation for possessing a prohibited item during a protest and released from custody.

-Protests around the Israel-Gaza war have become common across the US since October, but local and state officials sharply criticized Sunday’s event for its violence and for taking place at a Jewish institution.
+Protests around the Israel-Gaza war have become common across the United States since October, but Democratic officials sharply criticized Sunday’s event for its violence and for taking place at a Jewish institution.

+“I’m appalled by the scenes outside of Adas Torah synagogue in Los Angeles.
+Intimidating Jewish congregants is dangerous, unconscionable, antisemitic, and un-American,” Biden said on X. “Americans have a right to peaceful protest.
+But blocking access to a house of worship – and engaging in violence – is never acceptable.”

 “(Sunday’s) violence in the Pico-Robertson neighborhood today was abhorrent, and blocking access to a place of worship is unacceptable,” Los Angeles Mayor Karen Bass said in a statement.
 “I’ve called on LAPD to provide additional patrols in the Pico-Robertson community as well as outside of houses of worship throughout the city.
 I’ll be meeting with Chief (Dominic) Choi tomorrow to further discuss the safety of Angelenos.”